Dr Sarah Miller-Davenport

 American Historical Association, Member

 Organization of American Historians, Member

 Society for Historians of American Foreign Relations, Member

-Sarah Miller-Davenport's research focuses on how Americans conceptualized their nation's role in the world after World War II, and how the emergence of the United States as a global superpower transformed domestic culture, politics, and social relations.
-Her current book manuscript, Gateway State (forthcoming from Princeton in 2019), explores the impact and meaning of Hawai‘i statehood in 1959 and its relationship to both the global movement for decolonization and the emergence of multiculturalism in American society.
+Sarah Miller-Davenport's research focuses on how Americans conceptualized their nation's role in the world after World War II, and how the advent of the United States as a global superpower transformed domestic culture, politics, and social relations.
+Her current book manuscript, Gateway State: Hawai‘i in American Culture, 1945-1978 (forthcoming from Princeton in 2019), explores the impact and meaning of Hawai‘i statehood in 1959 and its complicated and contradictory relationship to the global movement for decolonization, which in turn shaped the emergence of multiculturalism in American society.
 It analyzes how and why Hawai‘i became a site for both managing human difference and for projecting U.S. global power, twinned projects that came together in Hawai‘i and rippled outward.
-How did Hawai‘i go from a racially problematic overseas territory to the symbol of John F. Kennedy’s “New Frontier,” which imagined the U.S. as a nation unshackled from old ideas of race, ethnicity, or territoriality?
-By tracing the political struggles over statehood and its cultural aftermath, Sarah's project shows how this conception of the nation became hegemonic in American society, creating new racial formations in the process.
+How did Hawai‘i go from a racially problematic overseas territory to the symbol of John F. Kennedy’s ‘New Frontier,’ which imagined the U.S. as a nation unshackled from old ideas of race, ethnicity, or territoriality?
+By tracing the political struggles over statehood and its cultural aftermath, Sarah's project shows how this conception of the nation was both popularised and contested in American society, creating new racial formations in the process.

 Other research has examined the role of American missionaries in Asia in the post-WWII revival of evangelicalism at home and the impact of the Peace Corps on multicultural education in the United States.